mnikic/mylinux-config-files/README.md

-These are some of my file needed to make a working i3 destop on arch.
+These are some of my file needed to make a working i3 version of my destop on arch.
 Tested on Arch installed in August 2023.

-Not all of the i3 blocklets that are there are used actually, and there is a c compiled file cpu_usage2 that is executable but doesn't have an extension so i didn't know how to exclude it.
-There is also a minor issue with the volume icon in the tray when the system is starting (not sure why yet).
-So yeah, work in progress.
+It is still a work in progress. (there is package for locking that is manually installed so not available via pacman, there are some grub settings that are not here, some spash screens etc).
+Yet its a functional (but minimal) desktop.

 If on arch i believe that invoking:

+!!Warning!! this will all the packages inside pkglist.txt that are not already installed.
+It will answer "yes" to all prompts by pacman.
+Do this with care, maybe even have a system snapshot (or timeshift point) before this.

 sudo sh install-arch.sh